yw-fang/yw-fang00.github.io/index.md

 1. Awardee of International Open International Grant Competition designed to support Young scientists (Ministry of Education and Science of the Russian Federation， July 2017)

-1. Excellent Studesnts Intership of Physics of NYU-ECNU Physics Center (NYU Shanghai, March 2017)
+1. Studentship Program of Physics of NYU-ECNU Institute of Physics (NYU Shanghai, March 2017)

+1. Early Career Scientist Award of Key Laboratory of Polar Materials and Devices Ministry of Education (Shanghai, December 2016)

 # Science blogs about my academic findings <a name="scienceblogs"></a>